 - Provide opportunities for tax planning; and

-- Pass family businesses on to future generations.
+- Pass family businesses on to future generations in conjunction with our corporate team.

 Remember, if you have a Will in place already, you should review it periodically, to ensure it is still appropriate for your circumstances.
 We would recommend having your Will reviewed approximately every 5 years.

-At Mincoffs, we will provide you with fixed-fee quotation, once we have met with you and discussed your personal circumstances.
+At Mincoffs, we will provide you with a quotation once we have met with you and discussed your personal circumstances.

 As members of the Society of Trust and Estate Practitioners (STEP) we adhere to the STEP Will Writing Code for England and Wales.